-This business function describes how users shall be able to view the publications of a dossier through the publications section of the VEFI.
+This business function describes how users shall be able to view the publications of a dossier through the publications section of the VEFI and the Publications tab of the Inbox.

 BF14002: Publish a Dossier

 This business function describes how users shall be able to publish a dossier through the Publications section of the VEFI.